TheRacingLion/Discord-SelfBot/README.md

 ### - Start the bot -

+When you have the required programs installed, have all project files, and have setup config files you can start the bot:

+#### Windows

-When you have the required programs installed, have all project files, and have setup config files, you can open the `installer.bat` file.
-This will install the required node modules (so you dont have to do it yourself) and then start the bot up.
+Open the `installer.bat` file.
+This will install the required node modules (so you dont have to do it yourself) and create a `run.bat` file.
+You can use this file to start the bot.
 If you did everything correctly, the bot should start up fine.

-#### `installer.bat`
 If for some reason you have ran `installer.bat`, it disapeared and it didnt create `run.bat`, then re-download `installer.bat` and try again.
 Most likely either git or node were not installed correctly.
 Check if they work and try again.

+#### Linux / Mac

+Executable files are kind of weird in linux, and users most likely use console to do their work, so to setup this selfbot on linux or mac open a terminal in the directory you downloaded the files to and type `npm i`.
+Once it is finished you can start the selfbot by using `npm start` or `node self.js`.
+If you did everything correctly, the bot should start up fine.

 # Commands